nuuday/gqlappsync/README.md

 func handler(ctx context.Context) ([]generated.Book, error) {
   books := []generated.Book{ // Book is an interface
-    generated.Textbook{ // Textbook is an implementation of the interface
+    generated.TextBook{// Textbook is an implementation of the interface
       Title: "Clean Code",
       Author: &generated.Author{
         Name: "Robert Cecil Martin",
       },
-      Courses: []*generated.Course{{
-        Name: "CS",
-      }},
+      SupplementaryMaterial: []generated.MediaItem{
+        generated.AudioClip{
+          Duration: 120,
+        }
       },
-    generated.ColoringBook{ // ColoringBook is an implementation of the interface
-      Title: "The Coloring book",
-      Author: &generated.Author{
-        Name: "Uncle Bob Martin",
-      },
-      Colors: []string{
-        "Yellow", "Blue", "Rainbow",
-      },
-    },
+    }
   }
   return generated.SetTypenameRecursively(books), nil // This is required for Appsync to know which type is being returned.
 }